Lextuga007/Philosopher-Analyst-Netlify/content/project/Women-in-Data-Hackathon/index.md

 ### Data Sloth

-I urge you to check out the 6th member of the team's videos on all things data bit.ly/datasloth created by [Anna Trichkine](https://www.linkedin.com/in/annatrichkine/.
+I urge you to check out the 6th member of the team's short animation series created by [Anna Trichkine](https://www.linkedin.com/in/annatrichkine/) following the journey of a data loving sloth as they undertake the tasks of their data fellowship apprenticeship.

 ### Word from the group